mkner/arduino-L298P-mobile-robot-motor-control/README.md

 Can have a differential drive robot act like a unicycle

-Use the unicycle function get the mobile robot to move like a uniycle with commands that make sense
+Use the wheels function to create a unicycle function that limits the\
+motion of the mobile robot to that of a unicycle

 unicycle(FORWARD, 25, 4000) // go forward at 25% for 4 seconds